gama-platform/gama-platform.github.io/wiki/Operators.md

 ```

-  * if the left-hand operator is a point and the right-hand a number, returns a point with coordinates multiplied by the number
+  * if one operand is a color and the other an integer, returns a new color resulting from the product of each component of the color with the right operand (with a maximum value at 255)

 ```
-point var6 <- {2,5} * 4; 	// var6 equals {8.0, 20.0}
-point var7 <- {2, 4} * 2.5; 	// var7 equals {5.0, 10.0}
+rgb var7 <- rgb([255, 128, 32]) * 2; 	// var7 equals rgb([255,255,64])

 ```

-  * if both operands are numbers (float or int), performs a normal arithmetic product and returns a float if one of them is a float.
+  * if the left-hand operand is a geometry and the right-hand operand a float, returns a geometry corresponding to the left-hand operand (geometry, agent, point) scaled by the right-hand operand coefficient

 ```
-int var8 <- 1 * 1; 	// var8 equals 1
+geometry var8 <- circle(10) * 2; 	// var8 equals circle(20)

 ```